Internals

 The positive definite requirement is equivalent to the requirement that both $A$ and $C$ are positive definite.

-For a derivation of this decomposition for the special case of diagonal $A$, see appendix A of [Zhang2021].
+For a derivation of this decomposition for the special case of diagonal $A$, see Zhang et al. [1], appendix A.

 resample(rng, x, ndraws) -> draws